 I’ve touched history, from the intricate carvings of the Alhambra to the delicate stone inlays of the Taj Mahal.
-I’ve run my fingers over bas-reliefs at the Temple of Horus and felt the remnants of the Berlin Wall beneath my fingertips.
+I’ve run my fingers over bas-reliefs at the Temple of Horus and felt the echoes of time in the remnants of the Berlin Wall.

-My accommodations have ranged from a Beirut bomb shelter to a Kyoto ryokan, a geodesic dome in Patagonia to a cave hotel in Cappadocia, and even a glass pod hanging off a cliff in Peru.
-I’ve rested in a Rajasthan haveli, floated on a kettuvallam in Southern India, and found solace in a tiny house amidst a Hawaiian lava field.
+My accommodations have ranged from a Beirut bomb shelter to a Kyoto ryokan, a geodesic dome in Patagonia to a cave hotel in Cappadocia, a kettuvallam in South India to a glass pod hanging off a cliff in Peru.
+I’ve also rested in a Rajasthan haveli and found solace in a tiny house amidst a Hawaiian lava field.

-I’ve cruised the serene Kerala Backwaters and the mighty Nile River, floated weightlessly in the Dead Sea, and relaxed in Jamaica’s Blue Lagoon.
+I’ve enjoyed memorable cruises along the mighty Nile River, the serene Kerala Backwaters, and through the wilderness of Western Tasmania.
+I’ve floated weightlessly in the Dead Sea and relaxed in Jamaica’s Blue Lagoon.
 I’ve indulged in the ritual of a hammam and basked in the tranquility of an onsen.
-I’ve had the incredible experience of bathing an elephant and witnessing a pride of lions feasting on a buffalo.
+I’ve had the incredible experience of bathing an elephant, cuddling a koala, and witnessing a pride of lions feasting on a buffalo.

 My adventures have included camping atop the most glaciated peak in the contiguous US and traversing the dunes of the Great Indian Desert.
 I’ve hiked the Inca Trail to the awe-inspiring Machu Picchu, completed the challenging Three Passes Trek of the Himalayas and W Circuit in Torres del Paine, and summited the world’s tallest free-standing mountain.

-I have done a century ride along the Pacific Coast Highway, snowboarded in the Rockies, tested my surfing skills in Mexico, explored underwater realms through scuba diving in Florida, galloped on horseback in Colorado, and soared through the treetops with ziplining in Guatemala.
+I have done a century ride along the Pacific Coast Highway, snowboarded in the Rockies, tested my surfing skills in Mexico, explored underwater realms through scuba diving in Florida and snorkeling along the Great Barrier Reef, galloped on horseback in Colorado, and soared through the treetops with ziplining in Guatemala.
 I’ve also ventured into the skies with ultralight flying in Costa Rica, skydiving in California, and paragliding in Lebanon.